Changes to visiting arrangements. For more details visit our Coronavirus page

 What to expect when you arrive

-- When you arrive at the Accident & Emergency Department, at The County Hospital in Hereford, as a patient, after registration, you will be assessed by a nurse who will determine the nature of your illness or injury and how urgent it is for you to be seen.
+- When you arrive at the Accident and Emergency Department, at The County Hospital in Hereford, as a patient, after registration, you will be assessed by a nurse who will determine the nature of your illness or injury and how urgent it is for you to be seen.

-- We continue to strive to see and treat all A & E patients within 4 hours and we are now working further to reduce this waiting time to within 2 hours.
+- We continue to strive to see and treat all A and E patients within four hours and we are now working further to reduce this waiting time to within two hours.

 - Our Clinical assessment unit works alongside the A&E department allowing specialist hospital staff to rapidly assess and diagnose patients whose condition can be treated without the need for an overnight stay in hospital.

 - Patients are referred to the unit by A&E staff or their GP for conditions such as chest problems, abdominal pain, and seizures.

 Trauma status award